pa-nic/homebridge-digitalSTROM/README.md

 If you've received an applicationToken like in the example above, access the web interface of your dSS, enable *Advanced View* (at the bottom right corner), open the *System* tab and browse to *Accesss rights*.

-There you need check the checkbox next to your just registered token and apply the changes.
+There you need to check the checkbox next to your just registered token and apply the changes.

 ### Homebridge